norm/content-febp/README.markdown

 frontendbestpractices.com
 =========================

-This repository contains the code for the website frontendbestpractices.com.
+This repository contains the original source for the content of the website frontendbestpractices.com.